Savannah Guthrie Admits Mid-Interview With Team Depp That Her Hubby ‘Consulted’ for Them

 In the past, according to an interview Feldman gave to The Hollywood Review, the group specialized in giving advice and marketing tips to controversial or niche films, with Feldman boasting about being “Hollywood’s PR guy in D.C.,” claiming it all began with his work for Gore’s climate documentary An Inconvenient Truth.

-NBC and the teams of Depp and Heard did not immediately respond to a request for comment.
+NBC and representatives for both Depp and Heard did not immediately respond to a request for comment Wednesday.

 Guthrie’s quick admission was almost missed at the top of the interview, before she launched into a series of questions to Camille Vasquez and Benjamin Chew, who have both been launched into stardom after successfully winning the civil defamation trial against Heard in Virginia.
 After three days of deliberations, a jury found that Heard defamed Depp when she penned a 2018 Washington Post op-ed in which she described herself as a domestic violence victim.
 The jury awarded him over $10 million in damages.